Creating a Pollinator Paradise: Attracting Bees and Butterflies to Your Garden

 Let’s start with a sobering fact: one out of every three bites of food we eat depends on pollinators.
 Bees, butterflies, hummingbirds, and other pollinators are essential for our food system and ecosystem.
 Sadly, their populations are declining due to habitat loss, pesticides, and climate change.

-The good news?
-Your garden can make a difference!
+The good news is your garden can make a difference.

 The Best Plants for Pollinators